Guest Bedroom Ideas

 - Spare toothbrush

-Consider displaying these items in a decorative way, like a nice wicker basket on a nightstand or dresser that’s easily visible.
+Consider displaying these items in a decorative way, like a nice welcome message on a tray on a nightstand or dresser that’s easily visible.
 Attach a welcome message to the basket for an added personal touch that encourages your guests to help themselves to the items.